-Training Load Management During Selection Prep (Complete Guide)
+Training Load Management for Selection Prep: Guide

 Most candidates fail this distinction.
-They chase intensity, volume, or suffering… and end up injured, plateaued, or burnt out before they ever step onto selection.
+They chase intensity, volume, or suffering, and end up injured, plateaued, or burnt out before they ever step onto selection.
+This is where training load management becomes the difference between progress and self-destruction.

 This guide breaks down: